gabledata/recap/SPEC.md

 I plan to add constraints to Recap as a separate add-on spec (similar to [JSON schema's validators](https://json-schema.org/draft/2020-12/json-schema-validation.html), [protoc-gen-validate](https://github.com/bufbuild/protoc-gen-validate), and [JSR 380](https://beanvalidation.org/2.0-jsr380/)).
 The constraints will be *very* modest.

 I made this decision because I found mixing constraints and types to be difficult.
-Defining an `int` thats >= 0 and <= 4_294_967_296 is the same range as a uint32, but doesn't necessarily say anything about the physical format.
+Defining an `int` that's >= 0 and <= 4_294_967_296 is the same range as a uint32, but doesn't necessarily say anything about the physical format.
 When you start adding in floats, IEEE standards, and arbitrary precision decimals, these distinctions are important.
 While they could be encoded in a pure type system, I felt making them explicit--including `bits` as an attribute, for example--was more pragmatic.
 It also aligned with Arrow's `Schema.fbs` does.

 Once I committed to keeping constraints separate from types, it felt more natural to keep constraints out of the type spec all together.